rvrebcev/near-development-101/content/near101_chapter_1.md

 ### 1.1 Install CLI Tools

-We will need to install the following CLI tools:

-- `near-cli` - a CLI tool for NEAR that offers an API to interact with smart contracts.
-- `assemblyscript` - a TypeScript-like language for WebAssembly.
-- `asbuild` - a build tool for AssemblyScript.

-You can install the latest versions of these tools globally by running the following commands:
+You can install the latest versions of CLI tools globally by running the following commands:

 ```bash=
 yarn add global near-cli